optimizely/cloudflare-worker-template/README.md

 4. Update your Optimizely `sdkKey`, `flagKey` and `userId` in `src/index.js`.
 Your SDK keys can be found in the Optimizely application under **Settings**.

-5. To test and debug the worker locally.
+5. Test and debug the worker locally.

    ```
    wrangler dev
    ```

-6. To deploy the worker on cloudflare.
+6. Deploy the worker on Cloudflare.

    ```
    wrangler publish
    ```

-7. To optionally tail the logs for debugging when accessing worker deployed on cloudflare.
+7. Optionally tail the logs for debugging when accessing worker deployed on Cloudflare.
    ```
    wrangler tail -f pretty
    ```